 Moreover, the ghost mode is massless, thus, if ghost particles would be created at some point, they would be radiated away immediately, thus, would show up in the gravitational radiation.
 Here we could refer to the results of \cite{Loskutov,GershteinFlow} that, despite the ghost mode, the gravitational radiation of stars is positive definite.

 The only place where they could stay bounded despite being massless would be near the Schwarzschild radius.
-An effect of the additional term near the Schwarzschild radius exists, indeed, and is well-studied -- namely, it stops the gravitational collapse and leads to stable gravastars, which is what makes the theory, which is what makes the theory interesting in the light of \cite{abyss,abyss3}.
+An effect of the additional term near the Schwarzschild radius exists, indeed, and is well-studied -- namely, it stops the gravitational collapse and leads to stable gravastars, which is what makes the theory interesting in the light of \cite{abyss,abyss3}.
 So, already a rough overview suggests that the ghost mode is the most harmless ghost mode imaginable.